Things to Do in Raleigh, N.C.: September 2017

 Major Festivals, All Month Long

-Consider Hopscotch Music Festival (9/8-10).
-What does 120 bands, three days, 12 venues and one awesome, walkable downtown setting get you?
+Consider Hopscotch Music Festival (9/7-10)—what does four days, 120 bands, 12 venues and one awesome, walkable downtown setting get you?
 "One of the best and most eclectic music festivals in America," if you ask SPIN.
 "A Mardi Gras-like atmosphere" and a "must-see summer music festival," according to Rolling Stone.
-The seventh edition of this homegrown music festival, annually one of the standout events on the calendar, promises to deliver big sound and big fun.
-With headlining acts including Erykah Badu, Beach House, Gary Clark Jr., Wolf Parade and Anderson Paak, you can't go wrong.
-But many will tell you that the Hopscotch experience is about more than the bands you already know and love—it's about discovering new acts, waking up early and hopping from bar to bar for (the free and awesome) day parties plus exploring a super-energized downtown Raleigh.
+The eighth edition of this homegrown music festival, annually one of the standout events on the calendar, promises to deliver big sound and big fun.
+With headlining acts including Solange, Big Boi, Future Islands, Run The Jewels, Angel Olson and more, you can't go wrong.
+But many will tell you that the Hopscotch experience is about more than the bands you already know and love—it's about discovering new acts, waking up early and bar hopping among the day parties (yea, day parties!) plus exploring a super-energized downtown Raleigh.
 Need a bit more convincing (we doubt it!)?
 Take a look at our 10 reasons to experience the festival this year.

 Another suggestion for your road trip playlist: Bluegrass!
-Follow the banjos to downtown Raleigh this Sept. when International Bluegrass Music Association (IBMA) returns with another year of PNC presents Wide Open Bluegrass (9/30-10/1), the picking, singing and dancing festival that draws well more than 100,000 fans to the area as IBMA closes out a week of World of Bluegrass in Raleigh.
-In addition to the ticketed main stage events at Red Hat Amphitheater (including performances by The Soggy Bottom Boys, Nitty Gritty Dirt Band, Steep Canyon Rangers and Del McCoury Band...wow!), a free street festival stretches downtown Raleigh's Fayetteville St. and includes five more stages of music plus a dancing tent and other activities including an art market and the N.C.
+Follow the banjos to downtown Raleigh this Sept. when International Bluegrass Music Association (IBMA) returns with another year of PNC presents Wide Open Bluegrass (9/29-30; pictured in header), the picking, singing and dancing festival that draws more than 200,000 fans to the area as IBMA closes out its week of World of Bluegrass in Raleigh.
+In addition to the ticketed Main Stage events at Red Hat Amphitheater (including performances by Steve Martin with Steep Canyon Rangers, The Infamous Stringdusters, The Travelin' McCourys, Bela Fleck and Abigail Washburn and more), a free street festival stretches downtown Raleigh's Fayetteville St. and includes five more stages of music plus a dancing tent and other activities including an art market and the N.C.
 Whole Hog Barbecue Championship.

 What could be better than music, food trucks, more than 70 breweries and 4,000 of your closest friends to spend a day with outdoors?
-That's what you get with Beericana Craft Beer and Music Festival (9/10), the fast-growing, locally-started event in Holly Springs.
-An admission ticket gets you free parking, unlimited 2-ounce samples from breweries from all across the state and region, access to local favorite food trucks plus music from bands including Young Yonder, The Rusted Rails, and Town Mountain.
+That's what you get with Beericana Craft Beer and Music Festival (9/9), the popular, homegrown event at Jefferson L. Sugg Farm in Holly Springs.
+An admission ticket gets you free parking, unlimited two-ounce samples from breweries from all across the state and region, access to local-favorite food trucks plus music from bands Urban Soil, The Gypsyswingers and Trongone Band.

-All in all, we've put together a must-read list of nine Sept. music festivals and major events in Raleigh.
-Check it out to get all the details on other can't-miss events like SPARKcon (9/15-18), a creativity, art and design festival that takes over the downtown streets plus the African American Cultural Festival of Raleigh and Wake County (9/3-4), the 12th Annual Ray Price Capital City Bikefest (9/23-25) and so much more.
+All in all, we've put together a must-read list of 10 Sept. music festivals and major events in Raleigh.
+Check it out to get all the details on other can't-miss events like SPARKcon (9/14-17)—a completely grassroots creativity, art and design festival that takes over the downtown streets—plus the African American Cultural Festival of Raleigh and Wake County (9/2-3), the 13th Annual Ray Price Capital City Bikefest (9/22-24) and so much more.

 More Jams Not to Miss